Nov 2024

 What does that mean?
 It means giving my daughter overnight whatever she needs to stay calm and not scream.
 Often that is a lot of cuddles and big bottles of milk.
 This is the part where parents reading will say, aha the milk bottles are causing her to wake up which reinforces the wakeup cycle because she gets milk when she does.
 We tried weeks with no overnight milk bottles, no dice.
 But what the overnight milk bottles do for Dad is they make the wakeups easier on me.

 The other thing that made the wakups easier for me was investing in a really good pair of bluetooth hands free ear bud headphones.
-I have since finished somewhere between 100 and 200 books this last year because when you’re listening to a book for 2 to 4 hours most nights.
+I have since finished somewhere between 100 and 200 books this last year because when you’re listening to a book for 2 to 4 hours most nights you finish a book every couple days.
 Listening to books makes the time feel like it goes faster as well and the long nights actually feel like they go faster.
-Some nights I’m so deep into the book that I want my daughter to stay awake longer so I can keep reading, when it’s like 5am.
+Some nights I’m so deep into the book that I want my daughter to stay awake longer so I can keep reading, when it’s like 5am and I’ve been up with her for 4 hours.

 We could never figure out why she wasn’t sleeping until I finally stumbled on 2 versions of an answer from a paediatrician who wrote a book on sleep.
 They were 1) Prolonged sleep problems for a toddler may be a sign of advanced mental faculties or 2) Prolonged sleep problems for a toddler may be a sign of significantly reduced sleep needs.
 In short, my daughter wasn’t sleeping either because she was a genius or a vampire.